 Be ready for some mental challenges along with the physical ones.

-Add-ons to all the improvements mentioned above are the health benefits.
+In addition to all the improvements mentioned above, there are the health benefits.

 - Releases tension in the muscles and joints.